You Must Hunt By Written Permission Only

 It is crucial for landowners to follow the posting requirements closely.
 Land can be properly posted in one of the following two manners:

-a.
-Approved signs must be placed along the property boundary at intervals no greater than 100 yards and at all major entrances.
+- Approved signs must be placed along the property boundary, at intervals no greater than 100 yards, and at all the major entrances.